uwarring82/From-Keldysh-to-Levy-Unified-EM-Noise-Framework-for-Trapped-Ions/README.md

 It unifies **theory**, **scattering models**, and **inference protocols** into a coherent framework for identifying noise sources and collision signatures in experiments.

+- **Scope:** Practical, experiment-driven framework for trapped-ion EM noise.
+  We acknowledge the universal L\'evy--Khintchine structure but do not develop general qubit/optomechanics theory here.

 ---

 ## 🧠 Structure